-1. In the first section on "The Difference of Manners", Thomas Hobbes wants to look at the different things that psychologically motivate people to act.
+- 1. Does Montaigne seem to agree or disagree with the saying that "one man's profit is another man's loss"?
+What reasons does he give to defend his position? - 2.
+In the first section on "The Differences of Manners", Hobbes wants to look at the different things that psychologically motivate people to act.
 According to Hobbes, what is the "general inclination of all mankind" (p.
 44)?
 What other desires does Hobbes discuss?
 Which of these desires cause people to compete with each other?
-Which lead to cooperation?

-2. In the next section, "The Natural Condition of Mankind As Concerning Their Happiness and Misery", Hobbes applies his claims about human motivation to what happens "for as long as men live without a common power to keep them all in awe" (p.
+Which lead us to cooperate with each other? - 3.
+In the next section, "The Natural Condition of Mankind As Concerning Their Happiness and Misery", Hobbes applies his claims about human motivation to what happens "for as long as when men live without a common power to keep them all in awe" (p.
 57).

-Why does Hobbes think this time is pretty bad?
+Hobbes thinks this time is pretty bad.
+Why?
 In particular, why are people generally equal according to Hobbes, and why does this radical equality-combined with our competitive desires-cause problems?
 Hobbes ends this section claiming that our cooperative desires, nonetheless, have us seek peace.
-Why is that?

-3. For the third section, "The First and Second Natural Laws, and Contracts", Hobbes wants to show how our cooperative desires, along with our prudential reason, lead us recognize and accept two laws of nature.
+Why is that? - 4.
+For the third section, "The First and Second Natural Laws, and Contracts", Hobbes wants to show how our cooperative desires, along with our prudential reason, lead us recognize and accept two laws of nature.
 What are these two natural laws?
 Why accept them?
 How are they different from your right of nature?